pkingstonxyz/LiterallyAnythingJam2/README.md

 ## Game idea:

 A 2048 game where you can only move one tile.
-This tile can push tiles which, it always will if there's room to move/merge, or pull a tile towards it if there's not.
+This tile can push tiles if there's room to move/merge, or pull a tile towards it.
 The goal is, as always, 2048.

 A seal gyu-ing or neck extending